Shamidinoff/React-course--Practice/README.md

 # Topics covered in the course

-Elements, Components, StrickMode, Props, Class, State, setState,
+Elements, Components, StrickMode, Props, Class, State, setState, This,